openstack/python-monascaclient/README.rst

   - pip - version >= 1.4.  python get-pip.py

 Install It:
-  - sudo pip install python-monclient
+  - sudo pip install python-monascaclient

 Alternative Manual Install Steps:
-  - cd to your python-monclient repo
+  - cd to your python-monascaclient repo
   - sudo pip install -r requirements.txt
   - python setup.py install

 Command-line API
 ----------------
-Installing this distribution gets you a shell command, ``mon``, that you can use to interact with the Monitoring API server.
+Installing this distribution gets you a shell command, ``monasca``, that you can use to interact with the Monitoring API server.

 Usage:
-  mon
+  monasca

-  mon help
+  monasca help

-  mon help <command>
+  monasca help <command>

-  mon -j <command>
+  monasca -j <command>

     This outputs the results in jason format.
 Normally output is in table format.

-The monclient CLI needs the Monitoring API endpoint url and the OS_AUTH_TOKEN to pass to the Monitoring API RESTful interface.
+The monascaclient CLI needs the Monasca API endpoint url and the OS_AUTH_TOKEN to pass to the Monasca API RESTful interface.
 This is provided through environment or CLI parameters.

 Environmental Variables